 The Company's accounting policy for assessing the fair value of investments is disclosed on page 140 in note 2.
-The disclosure accounting judgments, estimates and assumptions for assessing the fair is given on page 142 in note 3, and disclosures regarding the fair value estimates are given on pages 145 to 147 in note 8.
+The disclosure accounting judgments, estimates and assumptions for assessing the fair is aiven on page 142 in note 3, and disclosures regarding the fair value estimates are given on pages 145 to 147 in note 8.

-Unquoted investments, which comprises equity and loan note investments, are valued using judgemental valuation techniqies based on the International Private Equity and Venture Capital Valuation Guidelines and represent 97% of total investments at fair value through profit and loss, respectively.
+comprises equity and loan note investments, are valued using judgemental valuation technigies based on the International Private Equity and Venture Capital Valuation Guidelines and represent 97% of total investments at fair value through profit and loss, respectively.